Man dead after motorcycle crash on Genesee Street in Rochester

 ROCHESTER, N.Y.
 (WROC) — The Rochester Police Department is investigating a fatal motorcycle crash on the southside of the City of Rochester on Wednesday.

-According to RPD, officials responded to the 300 block of Genesee Street around 1 a.m. and found two motorcycles on opposite sides of the Road.
+According to RPD, officials responded to the 300 block of Genesee Street around 1 a.m. and found two motorcycles with severe damage in the street.
 One man was pronounced dead at the scene.
-Another man suffered minor injuries.
-Officers say another another car was involved in the fatal crash.

-Details are limited at this time.
-The cause of the crash isn’t immediately clear.
+A second motorcyclist, identified as 30-year-old Malcom Henry, from Rochester, was admitted to Strong Memorial Hospital with non-life threatening injuries.

+According to investigators, both motorcyclists were traveling southbound on Genesee Street when each rider lost control of their motorcycle and were thrown from their bikes.

 This is a developing story.
 News 8 WROC will provide updates as they become available.